ashtonfei/vuejs-gas-template/README.md

 # build for web application with apps script
 npm run build-gas --build apps script

+# create a new Google Apps Script project
+clasp create --title 'project-name' --type standalone --rootDir ./gas

+# push scripts to the new project
+clasp push
 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).